pAI-OS/paios-unsigned/README.md

 ### Early Adopters

+> 💡 **Tip:** Download and install [Python](https://www.python.org/downloads/) if you can't run it from the terminal.

+Open the Terminal application.

-Clone only the canary branch from the repository:
+Clone the canary branch from the repository:

 ```sh
 git clone --branch canary --single-branch https://github.com/pAI-OS/paios.git
 ```

-Setup the environment:
+Setup and run the server:

-POSIX (Linux/macOS/etc.):
+_POSIX (Linux/macOS/etc.)_

 ```sh
 python3 paios/scripts/setup_environment.py` (only on first run)